Just like most large purchases, it’s important to shop around in order to get the best deal.

 Record the interest rate on your loan offer.
 Be sure to note whether the rate is variable or fixed.
 All things equal, select a loan with a fixed interest rate.

 Instead of purchasing a system, some homeowners rent their roof space to a company using a Power Purchase Agreement (PPA).
-Under this agreement, the homeowner agrees to purchase electricity produced by the system.
+Under this agreement, the homeowner agrees to purchases the energy produced by the system at a discounted rate.

 Be sure the installer states both the parts and installation warranties.
 One warranty is from the parts manufacturer, the second warranty is offered by the installer.